wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/UMMU NADHWA BINTI BAHARUDDIN/README.md

 <h1 align="center">🌤️ API Testing with Postman & OpenWeatherMap</h1>

 ## 📘 INTRODUCTION
-This project focuses on API testing using **Postman** with the **OpenWeatherMap API**, emphasizing both functional and performance validation.
-The primary goal is to ensure that the weather data retrieval endpoint operates reliably under varying conditions.
-In addition to verifying response codes and data integrity, this project includes a **load testing component with 3 different stages of Load Test (Medium, Stres and Light)**, where multiple requests are executed in quick succession to evaluate the API’s stability and responsiveness under simulated traffic.

-These tests are intended to measure average response times, find possible bottlenecks, and verify that the API can withstand repeated calls without experiencing performance deterioration.
-This method sheds light on the API's scalability and preparedness for practical use cases where reliable performance and high availability are essential.
+Postman is used in this project to test the OpenWeatherMap API's performance and functionality.
+Three levels of load testing (Light, Medium, and Stress) are included to verify the stability of the API under simulated traffic.
+Validating response codes, calculating average response times, and making sure the API can manage repeated requests without experiencing performance problems are the objectives.
+These tests aid in evaluating dependability and scalability for practical use cases.

 ## 🎯 OBJECTIVE
 - To perform automated API testing using Postman.